sarahfuchi/Data-Science/Prediction (Regression)/README.md

 lin_reg.fit(X_train,y_train)
 ```

-I then visualized the True values vs Predicted Values
+Then, I visualized the true values and predicted values for the data.

 ![pair_plots.jpg](/images/house/house5.jpg)

-Let's take a look at the residual histogram:
+We can take a look at the residual histogram:

 ![pair_plots.jpg](/images/house/house6.jpg)

-Now it comes to the evaluation part.
-Here is a good article I found very useful: [what metrics to use when evaluatin the regression models](https://towardsdatascience.com/what-are-the-best-metrics-to-evaluate-your-regression-model-418ca481755b)
+Now that we've covered the basics, let's get to the evaluation.
+This article is helpful: [what metrics to use when evaluatin the regression models](https://towardsdatascience.com/what-are-the-best-metrics-to-evaluate-your-regression-model-418ca481755b)

-Mainly there are 3 metrics for model evaluation in regression:
+There are three main metrics for evaluating regression models:
-1. R Square/Adjusted R Square : R Square measures how much variability in dependent variable can be explained by the model.
+1. R Square/Adjusted R Square : R Square measures how well the model explains the variation in the dependent variable.
-2. Mean Square Error(MSE)/Root Mean Square Error(RMSE): While R Square is a relative measure of how well the model fits dependent variables, Mean Square Error is an absolute measure of the goodness for the fit.
+2. Mean Square Error(MSE)/Root Mean Square Error(RMSE): While R Square is a measure of how well the model fits dependent variables, Mean Square Error is an absolute measure of the goodness of the fit.
-3. Mean Absolute Error(MAE): Mean Absolute Error(MAE) is similar to Mean Square Error(MSE).
-However, instead of the sum of square of error in MSE, MAE is taking the sum of the absolute value of error.
+3. Mean Absolute Error(MAE): Mean absolute error (MAE) is similar to root mean square error (MSE).
+However, MAE is taking the sum of the absolute value of the error, rather than the square of the error in MSE.

-Next, I went and printed the evaluation metrics for the linear regression model.
+Next, I printed the evaluation metrics for the linear regression model.

 ![linear_regression.jpg](/images/house/house7.jpg)

 ## 4.2 Robust Regression

-As stated at [ROBUST REGRESSION resource by UCLA](https://stats.oarc.ucla.edu/r/dae/robust-regression/): Robust regression is an alternative to least squares regression when data are contaminated with outliers or influential observations, and it can also be used for the purpose of detecting influential observations.
-A common example to use robust estimation is when the data contain outliers.
+As stated at [ROBUST REGRESSION resource by UCLA](https://stats.oarc.ucla.edu/r/dae/robust-regression/): Robust regression is an alternative to least squares regression when the data is contaminated by outliers or influential observations, and can also be used to detect influential observations.
+A robust regression technique is often used when the data contain outliers.

-I used the Random sample consensus (RANSAC) model via sklearn.
-It is an iterative method to estimnate parameters of a mathematical model while treating the outliers with no influence.
+I used the Random sample consensus (RANSAC) model to generate a prediction.
+The estimation method is an iterative process that takes into account outliers without any significant impact.

 ![robust_regression.jpg](/images/house/house8.jpg)

 ## 4.3 Ridge Regression

-There is a great resource on [Ridge Regression](https://www.mygreatlearning.com/blog/what-is-ridge-regression/).
-As they explain in the above resource, Ridge regression is a model tuning method that is used to analyse any data that suffers from multicollinearity.
-This method performs L2 regularization.
-When the issue of multicollinearity occurs, least-squares are unbiased, and variances are large, this results in predicted values being far away from the actual values.
+There is no shortage of excellent resources on this topic, one great resource can be found here: [Ridge Regression](https://www.mygreatlearning.com/blog/what-is-ridge-regression/).
+As is explained in the referenced resource, Ridge regression is a model tuning method that is useful for analysing data that is plagued by multicollinearity.
+This method produces high-quality results with L2 regularization.
+When multicollinearity is a problem, least-squares methods are unbiased, and variances are large, which means predicted values will be far from the actual values.

 In summary this is what Ridge Regression does:

-- It shrinks the parameters.
-Therefore, it is used to prevent multicollinearity
+- It reduces the size of the parameters.
+Therefore, it is used to reduce the likelihood of multicollinearity.
-- It reduces the model complexity by coefficient shrinkage
+- The model is simplified by coefficient shrinkage.

 Here are the results for my Ridge Reegression model: